bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/debugging.rst

-application created by a Pepper N SDK is only guaranteed to run with a matching Chrome version N. If the version of the debug bitcode pexe does not match that of Chrome then the translation process may fail, and you will see and error message in the JavaScript console.
+application created by a Pepper N SDK is only guaranteed to run with a matching Chrome version N. If the version of the debug bitcode pexe does not match that of Chrome then the translation process may fail, and you will see an error message in the JavaScript console.

 Also, make sure you are passing the ``-g`` :ref:`compile option
 <compile_flags>` to ``pnacl-clang`` to enable generating debugging info.